Welcome to the showdown between the big beasts of the world of Kindle keyword software!

 - Using carefully researched keywords in your title and subtitle can help the right readers find your book

-- You can write a book safe in the knowledge that there is sufficient demand for your book idea before you get started
+- You can write a book safe in the knowledge that there is actual demand for your idea before you get started

 - You can see how competitive certain niches are and whether they are worth your time